 - Consider your goals.
 The main factor in deciding a price for your book is deciding what you’re trying to accomplish with it.
 What do you want your book to achieve?

 Are you trying to make as much money as possible?
-Are you trying to grow your business?
-Are you trying to grow your readership?
+Trying to grow your business?
+How about your readership?

 Also consider your sales goals.
 If your goal is to sell enough in your first month to pay for the cost of production, what price point makes sense for your expected sales numbers?
 (Be careful here–in most cases, basing your price on the investment you made can harm your sales.
 More on that in a bit.)